luis-cj/data-science-british-airways/README.md

 ### BONUS: Lessons learnt

+- **Customer reviews are biased**: customers that post reviews usually do it to complain.
+This fact leads to biased reviews towards lower customer satisfaction.
+Ideally, all type of customers (happy and unhappy) should provide reviews in order to avoid that bias, and that's usually not possible in real business environments.

-## Task 2: Predicting customer buying behaviour
+## Task 2: Predicting customer buying behaviour (machine learning project)

 ### 1. Objective
 Build a predictive model to understand the factors that influence buying behaviour of customers.